 PEGI – 3

-Released in 2012 after a five-year development cycle, which attracted an unusual amount of public exposure, as well as controversy stemming from the game’s lead designer Phil Fish, Fez remains one of the most prominent examples of innovation amongst the indie gaming scene, and was met with an overwhelmingly positive response upon release, becoming one of only 13 games in the year following its release to receive a Metacritic aggregate score of over 90.
-Even though I did find to be a fairly enjoyable game, it did have issues that I feel need addressing.
+Released in 2012 after a five-year development cycle, which attracted an unusual amount of public exposure, as well as controversy stemming from the game’s lead designer Phil Fish, Fez remains one of the most prominent examples of innovation amongst the indie gaming scene and was met with an overwhelmingly positive response upon release, becoming one of only 13 games in the year following its release to receive a Metacritic aggregate score of over 90.
+Even though I did find it to be a fairly enjoyable game, it did have issues that I feel need addressing.

 Graphics – 9/10

-One aspect, I have hardly any issues with however, is the game’s visuals.
+One aspect, I have hardly any issues with, however, is the game’s visuals.
 There is an exceptional amount of variety in each different location throughout this title, and a great deal of imagination had clearly been put into it.
 Locations vary from forests to sewers to factories to lighthouses to hotels, even.
 In addition, there are also locations based on video gaming itself, causing a good few cracks in the fourth wall, which I found to be particularly interesting.

 Gameplay – 6.5/10